Get the best life insurance rate when flat extras are involved.

 This is especially true if you’ve had cancer.

-In the early years after treatment, the expense may be added to your policy for 5 years,
+In the early years after treatment, the expense may be added to your policy for five years,

-But a year later we may have a company that only charges you for 2 years.
+But a year later, we may have a company that only charges you for two years.

 Table Rating vs Flat Extra

-Table rates and flat extras are used to assess an additional premium when your underwriting risk is greater than average.
+Table rates and flat extras assess an additional premium when your underwriting risk exceeds the average.

 When comparing the two, here’s what you need to know: